About Us

 History

-Ruby Inside was launched on May 29, 2006 and now (as of September 2009) has approximately 20,000 regular subscribers and around 1000 posts with 11,000 feed exposures per day.
+Ruby Inside was launched on May 29, 2006 and now (as of September 2011) has approximately 25,000 regular subscribers and around 1200 posts.
 In essence, Ruby Inside is a human-edited "magazine" of interesting Ruby news, tricks, and tips.

 The name 'Ruby Inside' was inspired by a comment in an interview by Geoffrey Grosenbach, the host of the Ruby on Rails Podcast.